 - Morning headaches

-A sleep study is an overnight evaluation used to diagnose sleep disorders.
-During your sleep study, our sleep specialists continuously monitor your:
+Our specialists begin your treatment with a sleep study.
+Our diagnostic test is an overnight evaluation at one of our sleep clinics.
+During your sleep study, we continuously monitor your:

 - Brain activity